AntKing12/EmbeddedSystem/README.md

 ![image](https://github.com/user-attachments/assets/097424a9-c8eb-4d34-9c6a-510b326082a2)

 The circuit diagram is very basic due to this being a digital process with just a signal input and a signal output being required.
-The power is also connected with all grounds going back to the microprocessor
+The power is also connected with all grounds going back to the microprocessor.

 ![image](https://github.com/user-attachments/assets/99fc52a4-e186-4c1d-90fc-ae8e527c847b)

-Pa_1 and pa_4 were chosen due to their analog functions being ADC and DAC Pa_0 was orignally ment to be the ADC but broke during testing and had to be adjusted.
+Pa_1 and pa_4 were chosen due to their analog functions being ADC and DAC.
+Pa_0 was orignally ment to be the ADC but broke during testing and had to be adjusted.

 ## Port issue